Efficiently Ranking Software Variants with Minimal Benchmarks: Experiments

 \section{Experiments}

-We ask the following questions: \begin{itemize} \item RQ1: How many tests can be eliminated while maintaining the same ranking? \item RQ2: How many tests can be eliminated while maintaining approximately the same ranking? \item RQ3: How is minimization affected with only a subset of the variants? \item RQ4: How does our method compare to the others? \item RQ5: How does the different components affect performance? \end{itemize}
+We ask the following questions: \begin{itemize} \item RQ1: How many tests can be eliminated while maintaining the same ranking? \item RQ2: How many tests can be eliminated while maintaining approximately the same ranking? \item RQ3: How is minimization affected with only a subset of the variants? \item RQ4: How many benchmark runs are needed to break even between minimization cost and savings? \item RQ5: How does our method \prefixours compare to the others? \item RQ6: How do the different components affect performance? \end{itemize}